Our positive, social, immersive environment.

 The role of the mentor is to encourage our students to participate and learn to the best of their ability while in class.
 They will assist with note taking, encourage class interaction and help the student complete assignments.
 In addition, the mentor will act as a liaison between students in our program and students on campus to foster a strong social component within the college setting.

 Our mentors are carefully selected based on a variety of criteria.
 They are traditionally college age students or recent college graduates who are excited to be working with our students.
-Mentors may be used at the beginning of a semester to allow a student time to acclimate to the new college environment or they may be used throughout a semester as a consistent support system.
-During the course of a semester a mentor may have up to 3 students working together in class at one time.
+Mentors may be used at the beginning of a semester to allow a student time to acclimate to the new environment or they may be used throughout a semester as a consistent support system.
+During the course of a semester a mentor could have up to 3 students working together in class at one time.
 We strive to match a student’s personality and temperament with a mentor who is kind, responsible and compassionate.
 We work collaboratively with our hosting colleges and our mentors may be part of the student body or working towards a degree in Education or Special Education.

 The Academic Mentorship has been established to support and enhance our students’ academic and collegiate experience.
 Additional information is available upon request.